Tony Menéndez

-Antonio Gustavo Menéndez Remon (born February 20, 1965 in Havana, Cuba) is a retired Major League Baseball pitcher.
+Antonio Gustavo Menéndez Remon (born February 20, 1965) is a Cuban former Major League Baseball pitcher.
 He played during two seasons at the major league level for the Cincinnati Reds, Pittsburgh Pirates, and San Francisco Giants.
 He was drafted by the Chicago White Sox in the 1st round (20th pick) of the 1984 amateur draft.
 Menéndez played his first professional season with their Rookie league Gulf Coast White Sox in 1984, and his last with San Francisco's Triple-A Phoenix Firebirds in 1995.